 Whether you’re looking for a book that screams beach-read, or a more thought-provoking read to keep you busy this summer, this list offers some fun suggestions to read in the next few months!

-* ‘The Testaments’ by Margaret Atwood was one of my favourite reads last year, and I enjoyed it a lot.
-I would recommend it for this summer, as it’s captivating, inspiring, and gripping.
-I would love to re-read this one this summer, as it’s such an engaging read.
+‘The Testaments’ by Margaret Atwood was one of my favourite reads last year, and I enjoyed it a lot.
+I would recommend reading it this summer, as it’s captivating, inspiring, and gripping.
+I would love to re-read this one over summer, as it’s such an engaging read.

 If you want to read something thought-provoking this summer, definitely pick up this award-winning read.
 You could also read Atwood’s first novel in the series, ‘The Handmaid’s Tale‘.
 I find both of these books incredibly empowering, and I would really recommend them for this summer.

 This book has been on everyone’s reading list since it won the Booker Prize in 2019, and it’s been on my list for a while.
 Following the lives of 12 different people living in the UK, I’m excited to read the portrayal of various characters as they follow different paths in life.

 I think I’ll definitely be purchasing a copy of this book soon, and it’s set up to be an engaging summer read.

 I read this book last summer and- in true Hemingway style- it’s a very descriptive portrayal of his travels around Europe.
 The descriptions of his time in places such as Paris were so evocative and detailed, and I felt transported to the glamorous cities he was describing.